Colorado Rockies Fans-In-The-Stands Protocols

 o Common touch points in restrooms will be disinfected throughout the game.

-o All stores and kiosks in the Ballpark will be open to guests and will operate in accordance with the State’s current retail guidelines.
+o All stores and kiosks in the Ballpark will be open to guests and will operate in accordance with the City’s current retail guidelines.

 o Staff members will be required to wear appropriate PPE at all times.

 o All transactions will be cashless to minimize contact and assist with contact tracing.
 There will be two (2) cash exchange locations throughout the Ballpark to accommodate fans.

 o Hand sanitizer stations will be made available at each store.